All Episodes

 And it made me kind of melancholy.

-You know, for, I don't know, art, when I was a young man.
+You know, for, I don't know, Art, when I was a young man.

-Well, we're glad you could try.
+Well, we're glad you get trying.

 Um, I have this problem last July.